jeeberhardt/visualize/README.md

 For some reasons I cannot explain (for now), PyMOL doesn't work with the Anaconda distribution.
 So I will recommand you to install PyMOL using the python already installed on your Pc (Ubuntu/Debian or MacOS).

-**If you ahave already install Anaconda**, you need to modify the PATH environment variable.
+**If you already installed Anaconda**, you need to modify the PATH environment variable.

 ```bash
 echo $PATH